BC Ferries: Fleet

-New major vessels
+Summit class (new major vessels)

 In 2018, BC Ferries announced its intention to procure seven new major vessels to replace the five aging ferries and (with a net increase of one major vessel).
 Due to the COVID-19 pandemic, the project was paused temporarily.

 In February 2024, Ferries released renderings of the new major vessels, which were designed by Norwegian naval architecture firm LMG Marin.
 Later that year, in September, it was announced that BC Ferries would prefer to build the seven ferries in two phases and a request for proposal was sent out to "pre-qualified" shipyards to build the first batch – five of the seven vessels.
 The final two would be built at a later phase.
 This plan for procurement required final approval from the independent BC Ferries Commissioner, Eva Hage, who approved the purchasing of four – not five – new vessels for the first phase in March 2025.
 Hage agreed that new vessels will benefit both the province and the ferry system, but she asserted that a fifth vessel would not be in the public's interest due to high costs.
 Both BC Ferries CEO Nicholas Jimenez and the Greater Victoria Chamber of Commerce expressed their frustrations with this decision, with the latter demanding premier David Eby to do what he can to get a fifth vessel approved, to which Eby expressed sympathy for a fifth vessel; however, Eby noted that both the Commissioner's Office and BC Ferries are independent of the provincial government.

-BC Ferries indicated that the request for proposal would be open to all shipbuilders, both Canadian and international; however, in April 2025, Ferries announced that no Canadian shipyards had submit a bid for the project.
+BC Ferries indicated that the request for proposal would be open to all shipbuilders, both Canadian and international; however, in April 2025, Ferries announced that no Canadian shipyards had submitted a bid for the project.
 BC shipyard Seaspan ULC had previously indicated that building ferries in BC would be impossible due to international competitors, who pay lower wages and have less stringent environmental standards.
 It also added that it does not currently have the capacity to deliver these new vessels within BC Ferries' timeline, unless the province provides incentives.
 Seaspan also indicated that it hopes to be a bidder for the second phase.
 In June 2025, Ferries announced that it had awarded the first phase of the project to Chinese state-owned CMI Weihai Shipyards in Shandong province.
 This decision drew criticism from many, including from federal transport minister Chrystia Freeland.
 BC Ferries defended its decision, saying that it was the strongest bid by a "significant margin."